eGaspard/p5-potencials/README.md

 # p5-potencials

-A d3.js-treemap visualizing the potencials of processing and p5.js
+A diagram visualizing the potencials of processing and p5.js

 On December 4th 2016 i've wrote this post to several facebook-groups related to creative coding with p5.js and Processing: